MicroEJ/docs/VEEPortingGuide/uiCco.rst

 Overview
 --------

-This C module is a specific implementation of the C module MicroUI over the VG-Lite library 3.0.15_rev7:
+This C module is a specific implementation of the C module MicroUI over the VGLite library 3.0.15_rev7:

-* It implements a set of drawings over the official VG-Lite library 3.0.15_rev7.
+* It implements a set of drawings over the official VGLite library 3.0.15_rev7.
 * It is compatible with the :ref:`multiple destination formats <section_bufferedimage_cco>`.

 This C module also provides a set of header files (and their implementations) to manipulate some MicroUI concepts over the VGLite library: image management, path format, etc.: ``ui_vglite.h`` and ``ui_drawing_vglite_path.h``.